Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/index.md

 <br/>

 In addition to the required request headers, API consumers need to pass a block of JSON in the request body.
 This JSON code provides all of the data needed by the API to process the order request (e.g., transaction type ID, requester's employee ID, catalog ID of for the device to be obtained, etc.).
-In addition to the **/orders** endpoint, the API also provides many other supporting endpoints that are used to gather all of this data.
+In addition to the **/orders** resource, the API also provides many other supporting resources that are used to gather all of this data.

 Once your order request is prepared, it can be passed to the server for validation and processing.
 This processing supports two modes: *confirmation* and *submission*: